 Steinbeck himself was inspired by a good book and strong teachers—a combination we hope will motivate students to discover the power of the written word.
 Teachers in the Steinbeck Young Authors program use a specially developed curriculum written especially for The Red Pony.

-Download the Coach Response form: ( Doc )
+Download the Coach Response form: ( PDF )

 Download the Steinbeck Young Authors' CCSS Alignment: ( PDF )